Many or all companies we feature compensate us. Compensation and editorial

 • No loan payments for 60 days

-A significant advantage of DCU’s loans is you won’t need to make any loan payments for the first 60 days after taking out the loan.
-If you have a DCU checking account, you can also get a 0.50% rate discount, which will save money and lower your payments.
+A significant advantage of DCU’s loans is you won’t need to make any payments for the first 60 days after taking out your loan.
+DCU also offers a 0.50% rate discount if you have a DCU checking account and enroll in autopay.

 Can I get a no-fee loan for bad credit?